junh1024/junh1024-Documents/KC/Anime characters that look like KC ships.md

 - [Manaka](https://anidb.net/character/3477) from the Toheart2 series  looks a bit like grown-up Inazuma.
 She's also shy.
 She's "secondary cast" in a somewhat mediocre anime franchise.

 - [Shion Ogura](https://machikado-mazoku.fandom.com/wiki/Sion_Ogura) from Machikado Mazoku looks like Ooyodo

+Kimikage Yui from Alice Gear Aegis looks like Michishio Touhoku Kiritan  from Voiceroid looks like Ryuujou